 That sense of possibility gradually eroded as Fashion Week spread to more and more disparate parts of the city, and the main venue moved to 33rd Street where there is nowhere for the industry outsiders to gather.
 Today, festivals are the new Fashion Week.
 Bloggers and social media stars abound.
 Some, I am guessing, get paid just to attend.

 And the photographers show up to document them.
 When I first arrived yesterday, at around 1pm, there were nearly as many photographers as attendees, scouting the crowd for cool kids with presence.
 Many I recognized from Fashion Week, including several friends of mine.
 They were shooting for publications as disparate as Refinery 29, W, i-D, and The New York Times.
+Several hours later, it had grown too crowded to set up interesting shots.
+Photographers starting hanging out, dancing, actually paying attention to the music.

 But it's not like the pros were the only photographers there.
 Nearly everyone brought a camera along, even if it were just an iPhone.
 And many of them asked others to pose for them, packs of roving amateurs hoping to gain followers to their Instagram accounts.